zuoc/journal/entries/on-mania.md

 This break from reality is known as *mania* peppered with *psychosis*.

-Synthestia, as it turns out, can pop its head out during a manic episode, which is something that I experienced to an extreme degree.
+Synthesia, as it turns out, can pop its head out during a manic episode, which is something that I experienced to an extreme degree.
 It also takes many different forms.
 For me, every color of every object I owned had significant meaning and consequence, and I started to weave all of these